EBolle/write-tight/README.md

 # write-tight

-This project helps you become a better writer with the help of simple rule based writing patterns.
+This project improves your professional writing with the help of simple rule-based writing patterns.
 The inspiration of this project comes from two sources:

 1. The book "Write Tight: Say Exactly What You Mean With Precision and Power" by William Brohaugh.
 2. The Udemy course "Business Writing & Technical Writing Immersion" by Paul Siegel (Starweaver Instructor Team).

-The book and the Udemy course both emphasise that eliminating deadwood is important to improve your writing.
+Both sources emphasise that eliminating &lsquo;deadwood&rsquo; is critical to improve your writing.

 > &ldquo;Deadwood is the the unnecessarily difficult, long, or simply unnecessarily phrases or words that clog the arteries of professional writing.&rdquo;
 >